 Students who are still deficient in credits are required to submit a Credit Plan form to the Registrar showing how they intend to make up credits for graduation.
-Students removed from Probation remain on Academic Caution for at least one semester.
+Students removed from Warning remain on Academic Caution for at least one semester.

-3. FINAL PROBATION
+3. FINAL WARNING

 This designation appears on the student's permanent academic record.
-Students on Final Probation are not eligible to apply for and participate in off-campus study programs, Epic Advantage experiences, and Faculty/Student Collaborative Research projects, and can not hold leadership positions in campus organizations.

-A student on Final Probation who is not making normal academic progress or not attending classes may be suspended for the remainder of the semester and asked to leave the campus.
+Students on Final Warning are not eligible to apply for and participate in off-campus study programs, Epic Advantage experiences, and Faculty/Student Collaborative Research projects.
+A student on Final Warning who is not making normal academic progress or not attending classes may be suspended for the remainder of the semester and asked to leave the campus.